Actions Taken Since March 16, 2020

 - Expand outreach and distribution to seniors in need

-- Safely host volunteers in a new off-site warehouse
+- Continue to safely host volunteers in a new off-site warehouse

 - Continue to respond to new needs and requests as they arise